 JEE Advanced Admit card

-Candidates who clear JEE Main 2018 and are among the top 2,24,000 successful candidates can download their JEE Advanced Admit Card from the official website via online mode.
-From the second week of May 2018, JEE Advanced Admit card will be available.
+Candidates who clear JEE Main 2019 can download their JEE Advanced Admit Card from the official website via online mode.
+From the third week of May 2019, JEE Advanced Admit card will be available.
 The exam conducting authority does not allow the candidates to enter in the examination hall who reach the examination hall without the admit card.
 The JEE Advanced admit card consists of:

 - Name of the candidate